cashubtc/nuts/dlc.md

 For each `Payout` object, the mint performs the following checks:

 1. Authenticate `Payout.witness`:
-  - If present, validate `Payout.witness.secret` is the discrete log (private key) of `Payout.pubkey`.
+  - If present, validate `Payout.witness.secret` is the discrete log (private key) of `Payout.pubkey` (either parity).
   - If present, validate `Payout.witness.signature` as a [BIP-340] signature made by `Payout.pubkey` on `payout.dlc_root`
-  - If any of the above fields are invalid, or if none are present, return an error.
+  - If either of the above fields are invalid, or if neither are present, return an error.
 1. If `Payout.dlc_root` does not correspond to any known funded DLC, return an error.
 1. If `Payout.dlc_root` corresponds to a known DLC, but that DLC has not been settled, return an error.
 1. If `Payout.pubkey` is not a key in the `debts` map, return an error.